MicrosoftDocs/power-pages-docs/power-pages-docs/admin/enhanced-data-model.md

 - Order Returns (Dynamics 365)
 - Partner Portal (Dynamics 365)

-## Create a website by using the enhanced data model
+## Create a website using the enhanced data model

 After the enhanced data model is enabled in an environment, you can create a new site from the Power Pages home page.